Hello and welcome to Lovejoy Montessori!

 About Our Program:

-Lovejoy Montessori offers a three-year primary program for children ages 2.5 to 6 years.
-The program carries children through their kindergarten year, preparing them for first grade as confident motivated learners.
-Our Montessori environment provides children a special opportunity to develop compassion, leadership skills, and an attitude of service towards others.
-As members of a classroom community, children work both independently and in small groups.
-Often the older children serve as mentors, setting an example to younger members of the classroom.
+Lovejoy Montessori offers a three-year Primary program for children ages 2.5 to 6 years, carrying children through their kindergarten year and preparing them for first grade as confident, motivated learners.
+Our Montessori environment nurtures compassion, leadership, and a spirit of service.
+Children work independently and in small groups, and older students naturally serve as mentors, modeling responsibility and care for younger classmates.

-Our AMS-certified lead guide helps children in our primary classroom develop a strong academic foundation built on language, math, geography, science, history, music, and art.
-The lead guide helps them acquire practical life skills, such as caring for themselves, caring for others, and caring for their classroom environment.
-The Montessori classroom and its specific materials spark curiosity and promote learning, self-regulation, independence, and responsibility.
-Our lead guide provides each child the individualized guidance needed to reach their full potential in all areas of development.
+Our AMS-certified lead guide supports children in building a strong academic foundation in language, mathematics, geography, science, history, music, and art.
+Equal emphasis is placed on practical life skills, such as caring for oneself, caring for others, and caring for the classroom environment.
+Carefully designed Montessori materials spark curiosity while promoting independence, self-regulation, responsibility, and a genuine love of learning.
+Each child receives individualized guidance to support their full development—academically, socially, emotionally, and physically.

-• Develop a solid academic foundation and desire for lifelong learning
+Develop a strong academic foundation and a love of lifelong learning

-• Become an integral member of the community
+Become an active, valued member of a caring classroom community

 Our Daily Schedule: